Baltimore Insider: Your Guide to Hidden Gems and Local Favorites

 Centennial Lake

-Situated southwest of Baltimore in Columbia, Centennial Lake is a popular spot for fishing, boating, and walking.
-The 54 acre lake is surrounded by a paved trail, making it ideal for leisurely strolls and outdoor recreation.
+Situated southwest of Baltimore in Columbia, Centennial Lake is popular for fishing, boating, and walking.
+The 54-acre lake is surrounded by a paved trail, making it ideal for strolls and outdoor recreation.

 Distance from Baltimore: 20 miles